ubco-mds-2018-labs/data533_lab2/README.md

 `healthdata`
 This subpackage is meant to provide users a method of importing data as well as viewing the data interactively.

-Detailed descriptions  `data` module in the `healthdata` subpackage is shown below:
+Detailed descriptions of the `data` module in the `healthdata` subpackage is shown below:

 | Module        | Description                                                            | Parameters        | Return                  |
 | -------------  |:------------------------------------------------------------------:   | :----------------:|:-----------------------:|